NDIS (National Disability Insurance Scheme) & Chiropractic Treatment

-- Chiropractic has been proven by research to have benefits in the treatment of low back pain, neck pain and other conditions such as cervicogenic headaches.
+- Chiropractic has been shown it may benefit in the treatment of selected low back pain, neck pain and other musculo-skeletal conditions

-- Chiropractic techniques include adjustments, soft tissue techniques, rehabilitation, activator, drop piece and more
+- Chiropractic techniques include adjustments, soft tissue techniques, rehabilitation, activator and drop piece

 - Chiropractors in Australia study for a minimum of 5 years at university level

-- Aside from treating the spine, chiropractors are also able to deal with musculoskeletal issues with the extremities such as the shoulder, knee, elbow etc.
+- Aside from treating the spine, chiropractors are also able to deal with selected musculoskeletal issues with the extremities such as the shoulder, knee, elbow

 - The word Chiropractic means “done by hand”or to do by hand